jaimiecarlson/alexaPrint/README.md

               (array) - A list of things matching the search

+-Perhaps integrate with OpenSCAD if it is not on Thingiverse?
+(Only if extra time)

 -Unzip Thingiverse files and pick out 1 STL (just 1 for a demo) (Could do in system() if the backend was in Python)

 -Transform STL to Makerbot (Could do in system() if the backend was in Python)

 -Attach Makerbot file to an email and send with Alexa (https://stackoverflow.com/questions/4672903/sending-mails-with-attachment-via-nodejs)

+Examples: wrench /